z0day/Windows-10-hardening/Readme.md

 I prefer hardware security over software security (assuming that the hardware I use is not compromised).
 I see this as "best" defense because software can  _easier_ bypassed or can fail/manipulated while hardware usually needs physically access in order to manipulate it. _I know [stuxnet](https://en.wikipedia.org/wiki/Stuxnet) is an example which proves me wrong on this but you know what I mean_.

 * Raspberry-PI as DNS Server & [Ad-Blocker](https://pi-hole.net/).
 * I use my [own DNSCryptProxy resolver](https://github.com/jedisct1/dnscrypt-proxy) which works directly on my Router OS/Firmware which forwards it directly to my Raspberry-PI to avoid getting a slow upstream resolver performance while blocking ads or filtering the web.
 * I use [Perfect Privacy VPN](https://www.perfect-privacy.com/) but I still test [PIA](https://deu.privateinternetaccess.com/) & [ProtonVPN](https://protonvpn.com/) whenever I have time.
 I might switch to [WireGuard](https://www.wireguard.com/) & [Mullvad](http://www.mullvad.net/) (_depending if PP will soon enable WireGuard support or not._)
 * I use [OpenWRT](https://openwrt.org/) as Router OS/Firmware.
 * I use [Linksys WRT AC3200](https://www.linksys.com/at/support-article?articleNum=208662).
 I do have other Routers because I have a business line and a home DSL line, on the home line I use [FRITZ!Box 7590](https://avm.de/produkte/fritzbox/fritzbox-7590/) with FritzOS (because OpenWRT is not ready for the 7590).
+* Windows Login + Applications [2FA](https://www.nitrokey.com/documentation/two-factor-generic) via [NitroKey](https://www.nitrokey.com/)

 ### Software I use on Windows